The June 2014 immigration regulation changes had a profound effect on holders of quota work permits as this permit category was withdrawn.

 The critical skills work visa will be an option for many current holders of quota and exceptional skills work permits.
 In this case, the Department deserve some praise for what is a much improved work visa option.

-- No restrictions in terms of the numbers in each listed occupation.
+- No restrictions in terms of the visas granted in each listed occupation.

 - No Department of Labour recommendation, so quicker turnaround times.